Amills226/footballLabelGenerator/README.md

 You may have to adjust the batch size for training your model.
 This value can be found on lines 245 and 282 of the Train_YOLO.py script.

-Run 'python Train_YOLO4.py' to train the model.
-There will be a lot of output to the screen.
-Note: this will take a while (multiple hours).
+If you are using the Adam model, run `python Train_YOLO4.py` to train.
+Otherwise, if you are using Adadelta, run `python Train_YOLO5.py`.
+There will be a lot of output to the screen regardless, and the full training process will take a while (multiple hours).

 Don't worry if it outputs Early stopping and then an error message.
 The "early stopping" is a good thing, it just doesn't deal with it very gracefully.